How to Select the Best Certified Nursing Assistant School near Jonesboro Arkansas

-The Function of a Certified Nursing Assistant
+The Job of a Certified Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

 - Taking patient's vital signs

 - Maintaining a record of patient's health status